kryptoklob/hpmor-series-and-covers/Readme.md

 This repository contains everything you need to make your own real-life, hard copies of every volume of _[Harry Potter and the Methods of Rationality](http://hpmor.com/)_, with ~~Lulu~~ [Blurb](http://www.blurb.com/)!

-Lulu has cancelled people's orders that use this method.
-I recently used the resources in this guide to order the books from Blurb, another online publishing website.
-I thought others might find my work useful, as I had to resize pdfs and reformat everything.
-Most of this work is [ianstormtaylor's](https://github.com/ianstormtaylor)
+> **Warning:** Lulu has cancelled people's orders that use this method.
+Others recently used the resources in this guide to order the books from Blurb, another online publishing website.
+Do not attempt to sell this book on blurb.
+Not only is it illegal, but when blurb innevitably receives a copyright claim, they will no longer print these books for anyone else.

 Eliezer Yudkowsky, or anyone else, isn't allowed to sell the book, because it's based on J. K. Rowling's copyrighted universe of characters.
 But, you _can_ create your own private copy of the book with ~~Lulu~~ Blurb, a service that prints books on demand, and then order yourself a proof copy.
 That way, you can experience it on paper!

-**# WARNING #**
-**Do not attempt to sell this book on blurb.
-Not only is it illegal, but when blurb innevitably receives a copyright claim, they will no longer print these books for anyone else.**

 Want an ebook?
 Then you don't need this repository!
 Because that's [already officially supported](http://hpmor.com/).